scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Hyperband
 ---------

-Hyperband is an adaptive model selection algorithm :cite:`li2016hyperband`, and a principled early stopping scheme [#resources]_ for randomized hyper-parameter selections.
+Hyperband is a principled early stopping scheme for randomized hyper-parameter selection [#resources]_ and an adaptive model selection algorithm :cite:`li2016hyperband`.
 At the most basic level, it partially trains models before stopping models with low scores, then repeats.
-By default, it stops training the bottom 33% of the available models on each iteration.
+By default, it stops training the bottom 33% of the available models at certain times.
 This means that the number of models decay over time, and the surviving models have high scores.

-The amount of training to do before stopping models depends on the relative importance of training time and hyper-parameters.
+Naturally, model quality depends on two factors: the amount of training and the values of various hyper-parameters.
 If training time only matters a little, it makes sense to aggressively stop training models.
 On the flip side, if only training time influence the score, it only makes sense to let all models train for as long as possible and not perform any stopping.

-.. [#resources] In general, Hyperband is a resource-allocation scheme for model selection.
+Hyperband sweeps over the relative importance of hyper-parameter choice and amount of training.
 This sweep over training time importance enables a formal mathematical statement that Hyperband will return a much higher performing model than the randomized search without early stopping returns.
 This is best characterized by an informal presentation of the main theorem:

+.. [#resources] In general, Hyperband is a resource-allocation scheme for model selection.

 .. latex::
    :usepackage: amsthm